Microsoft is a dying consumer brand

 Six months after Apple's release of the iPad, Microsoft still has virtually no presence in the tablet market.
 And its strategy for taking on Apple -- Windows 7 on a tablet, rather than a tablet-specific operating system -- is leaving potential partners cold.
 Lenovo's technology director recently told PC Mag that his company won't be building around the platform: "The challenge with Windows 7 is that it's based on the same paradigm as 1985 -- it's really an interface that's optimized for a mouse and keyboard."

+With Xbox, Microsoft succeeded at innovating: It created a competitive video game brand for hardcore gamers.
+But even Xbox was outdueled by Nintendo with the Wii, which outsold Xbox by appealing to casual gamers.
 Then there's the epicenter of the Microsoft universe: Windows.
 Microsoft likes to point out that its operating system is its biggest consumer brand and Windows 7 has been selling rapidly.
 Its new version has sold 240 million licenses in a year, making it the fastest-selling OS in Microsoft's history.

 But Windows' momentum isn't from consumers.
 In fact, consumers are a worry for the Windows division, because they have dramatically slowed their purchases of PCs in recent months.